National Propane Gas Association

+The National Propane Gas Association (NPGA) is an American trade association composed of various companies and other entities in the propane, butane, and liquefied petroleum gas industries.

+History

-Established in 1931 as the National Bottled Gas Association (NBGA), in 1937 the name changed to the Liquified Petroleum Gas Association (LPGA) to encompass the entire LP-gas industry.
-In 1942, LPGA opened an office in Washington, DC to strengthen the industry's voice on Capitol Hill and promote the use of LP-gas as essential to the war effort.
-Post-World War II, state associations emerged, conventions and trade shows resumed, and LPGA moved its main office from New York to Chicago.
-In 1959, the organization became the National Liquified Petroleum Gas Association (NLPGA) and in 1987, it became the National Propane Gas Association (NPGA).
-The Chicago office closed in 2007, consolidating the NPGA office in Washington, DC.
+The NPGA was established in 1931 as the National Bottled Gas Association (NBGA); in 1937, the name changed to the Liquified Petroleum Gas Association (LPGA) to encompass the entire LPG industry.
+In 1942, the LPGA opened an office in Washington, D.C. to lobby U.S. Congress and promote the use of LPG as essential to the American effort in World War II.
+After the war, state associations emerged, conventions and trade shows resumed, and LPGA moved its main office from New York City to Chicago.
+In 1959, the organization became the National Liquified Petroleum Gas Association (NLPGA) and in 1987, it assumed its current name of the National Propane Gas Association (NPGA).
+The Chicago office closed in 2007, consolidating the NPGA office in Washington, D.C..